torchlightwizard/ETL-Pipelines-Python/Readme.md

 ![Dashboards](./public/Dashboard%20With%20Different%20Pipeline%20Results.PNG)

 # Intro
-We built a pipeline class that handles data extraction/fetch, transformation, displaying dashboard for n different pipelines and displays them separately on a dashboard.<br>
+I built a pipeline class that handles data extraction/fetch, transformation, displaying dashboard for n different pipelines and displays them separately on a dashboard.<br>
-Currenlty two pipelines are included, we can include as many more as we like.
+Currently two pipelines are included, I can include as many more as I like.

 ### Pipelines Included
-1. We use Open Meteo's weather data to predict if rain falls on the next day or not.
+1. I use Open Meteo's weather data to predict if rain falls on the next day or not.
-2. We use Polygon's stock market data to predict the Closing price of a stock for the next day.
+2. I use Polygon's stock market data to predict the Closing price of a stock for the next day.

 ### TechStack
 1. Plotly Dash